upenn-libraries/CRF2/README.md

 # Course Request Form

-A site that manages the creation of SRS courses in Penn's Canvas instance.
+Site that manages the creation of SRS courses in Penn's Canvas instance.
 Built with [Django](https://www.djangoproject.com/).

 For more information, see the [wiki](https://github.com/Mfhodges/CRF2/wiki).